brad28b/meshtastic-cli-receive-text/README.md

 * pip3 install -r requirements.txt

 # Usage
-* Firstly, edit read_messages.py and set the serial port for your device (usually /dev/ttyUSB0 or /dev/ttyACM0)
+* Firstly, decide if you will be connecting to your node via serial or via TCP.
+If using serial, edit read_messages_serial.py and set the serial port for your device (usually /dev/ttyUSB0 or /dev/ttyACM0).
+If using TCP, edit read_messages_tcp.py and set the IP address of your node.

-* Then to run the script: python read_messages.py
+* Then to run the script:
+* For Serial: python read_messages_serial.py
+* For TCP: python read_messages_tcp.py

 * To exit, use Ctrl-C

 ![Screenshot 2024-07-08 115255](https://github.com/brad28b/meshtastic-cli-receive-text/assets/70585927/9df01ec8-a774-4f64-80d1-b040e9d57181)

-# TODO
-Add TCP Interface support.
-Should be easy.